tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

 ## Author
 - **Tobias Kopf**
-- Date: August 05, 2024
+- Date: October 10, 2024
 - Email: tobias.kopf@tu-berlin.de

 ## TODO
 - blender_pipeline:
     - Adapting the positioning of the light sources
         -  option to import from external file
         -  more intuitive parameterization
-- create separate pipeline for evaluation (python file)
+    - selection criterion: ???
+        - Check whether the object is in the viewing window for each image individually

 ## CHANGELOG
 - blender_pipeline: